 This is the name used for the RXL file created when the alignment is stored.

-- 5. Enter the String name. - 6.
-Enter values for the Start station and the Station interval. - 7.
-To offset the alignment, tap Offset.
-See To offset an alignment. - 8.
-Tap Store.
+- 5. Enter the String name.

+- 6. Enter values for the Start station and the Station interval.

+- 7. To offset the alignment, tap Offset.

+- 8. Tap Store.

 To define the alignment using features in a file